ihor/NSPL/index.md

 ## nspl\f

 Provides functions that act on other functions.
-Helps to write code in functional programming paradigm.
+Helps to write code in the functional programming paradigm.

 ##### id($value)